 You: Well, I was hoping you could tell me how we can raise more revenue in our business.

 Data Dan: (Rolls eyes).
 That’s a pretty lame question, but I guess I’ll answer it.
 How can you raise revenue?
-You can do partnerships with some key influencers, you can create some sales incentives, you can try to do add-on services to your most existing clients.
+You can do partnerships with some key influencers, you can create some sales incentives, and you can try to do add-on services to your most existing clients.
 You can do a lot of things.
 Ok, that’s it.
 You have two questions left.

 You: (Panicking) Uhhh, I mean – you didn’t answer well!
 You just gave me a bunch of hypotheticals!

 You: (Sweating) My boss is going to be so mad at me if I waste my questions with a magic business genie.
 Only two left, only two left… OK, I know!
-Genie – what should I ask you in order to make my business the most successful?
+Genie – what should I ask you to make my business the most successful?

-Data Dan: OK, you’re still not good at this, but I’ll be nice since you only have one data analysis question left.
+Data Dan: OK, you’re still not good at this, but I’ll be nice since you only have one data question left.
 Listen up buddy – I’m only going to say this once.

-The Key To Asking Good Data Analysis Questions
+The Key To Asking Good Analytical Questions

 Data Dan: First of all, you want your questions to be extremely specific.
 The more specific it is, the more valuable (and actionable) the answer is going to be.
 So, instead of asking, “How can I raise revenue?”, you should ask: “What are the channels we should focus more on in order to raise revenue while not raising costs very much, leading to bigger profit margins?”.
 Or even better: “Which marketing campaign that I did this quarter got the best ROI, and how can I replicate its success?”